CynicDog/mininet-topology-implementation/README.md

 #### PuTTY
 Go to PuTTY's download page ([https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)) and download an installer package.

-<details><summary><h3>Emulate Ubuntu Server Terminal with PuTTY (Connect to Mininet via PuTTY) </h3></summary>
+### Emulate Ubuntu Server Terminal with PuTTY (Connect to Mininet via PuTTY)
 You need to configure the host-only Ethernet adapter to enable direct communication between the Mininet VM and the host machine, allowing PuTTY to connect using the assigned IP address.
+> [!NOTE]
-VirtualBox's host-only network adapter is a virtual network interface in VirtualBox that allows the VM to communicate only with the host machine.
+> VirtualBox's host-only network adapter is a virtual network interface in VirtualBox (or other hypervisors) that allows the VM (your Mininet VM) to communicate only with the host machine (your physical computer).

 Here's the step to connect to Mininet via PuTTY:

 1. Open the VirtualBox application by running the downloaded Mininet image (an executable OVF file), then navigate to the main Tools menu and select Host Network Manager.